Azure/AppConfiguration/releaseNotes/AzureDevOpsPipelineExtension.md

 ![sample](pictures/AzureDevOpsExtensionVersionSample.PNG)

 ### v4.0.0 - October, 12 2021
-* Upgraded task to use Node 10, previously using Node 6.
+* Upgraded task to use Node 10.
+It previously used Node 6.

 ### v3.5.16 - July, 22 2021
 * Added the capability to use certificate based authentication.